-The Original Konro grill from Kaginushi is made by hand in Suzu Province, Japan.
+The Original Konro grill from Kaginushi Kogyo is made by hand in Suzu Province, Japan.
 Since 1932 the traditional Japanese Konro has been handmade from diatomaceous earth (diatomite) sourced from the Noto Peninsula in Ishikawa.

 Chefslocker introduced the Japanese Konro BBQ to the UK in 2017 and we remain the largest supplier in the UK of authentic Konro Grills with the biggest selection of sizes, direct from the diatomite mine in Suzu Province.
 After the earthquake in January 2024 many of the diatomite mines were devastated and with growing popularity, the original Japanese Konro became widely copied in China and the West.